Leveraging Soft Prompts for Privacy Attacks in Federated Prompt Tuning: Conclusion

 \section{Conclusion}

-In conclusion, our study reveals that federated prompt-tuning introduces a new and critical privacy vulnerability that cannot be easily addressed by existing defenses designed for gradient or output based attacks.
-Through \textsc{PromptMIA}, we demonstrate that a malicious server can exploit adversarial prompts to reliably infer client membership, achieving consistently high attack success rate across multiple datasets.
-Our theoretical analysis further explains the robustness of this attack by establishing a fundamental lower bound on its advantage.
-Finally, our evaluation of \textsc{PromptMIA} against MIA defenses underscores their limitations in this setting, highlighting the need for new defense strategies specifically tailored to the dynamics of federated prompt tuning.
+In conclusion, we show that FPT introduces a new and critical privacy vulnerability.
+Through \textsc{PromptMIA}, we demonstrate that a malicious server can leverage adversarial prompts to reliably infer client membership, achieving high attack success rates across multiple datasets.
+Our theoretical analysis explains the attack's robustness by establishing a lower bound on the attack's advantage.
+Finally, evaluation of \textsc{PromptMIA} against existing MIA defenses reveals their limitations in this setting, underscoring the need for new defense strategies specifically designed for FPT.